Types of Crimes

 White-collar crime pertains to non-violent offenses committed by individuals or organizations, typically in the business or professional environment.
 These crimes are financially motivated and usually involve deceit, fraud, or violation of trust for monetary gain.
 Examples of white-collar crimes include embezzlement, insider trading, and money laundering.

-See also Demographic Shifts and Future Crime Rates
+See also Racial Bias and Perceptions of Crime Rates

 Understanding white-collar crime rates is crucial in assessing the financial impact on society.
 These crimes can significantly damage the economy, individual livelihoods, and public trust in institutions.
 Monitoring white-collar crime rates helps in implementing preventive measures, regulatory frameworks, and enforcement strategies to curb such illicit activities.